domaindrivendev/Swashbuckle.WebApi/README.md

 #### GroupDeclarationsBy ####

 This option accepts a lambda as a strategy for grouping actions into ApiDeclarations.
 The default implementation groups by controller name.

-#### MapType ####

-This allows you to override the default DataType generation for a given Type.
-It's intended for the use-case when you have a class that is serialized to a primitive JSON type.

-#### PolymorphicType ####

-The Swagger spec provides a way to describe polymorphic models with **subTypes** and **discriminator** properties.
-Swashbuckle currently requires these to be explicitly configured.
-Later versions may include a feature to scan assemblies but in the meantime you can use the fluent "PolymorphicType" method to guide you.

-This will generate an additional complex model for each sub-type and bind them to the base model via the subTypes property:

-     "Product": {
-       "id": "Product",
-       "type": "object",
-       "properties": {
-         "Id": {
-           "type": "integer",
-           "format": "int32"
-         },
-         "Price": {
-           "type": "number",
-           "format": "double"
-         }
-         "Type": {
-           "type": "string",
-         }
-       },
-       "required": [],
-       "subTypes": [ "Book", "Album", "Service" ],
-       "discriminator": "Type"
-     }

-**\*Note:** The [Swagger Spec](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md) is typically ahead of swagger-ui and so the latter doesn't currently have support for displaying polymorphic types.

-#### ModelFilter ####

-This is similar to the **OperationFilter** option.
-It provides a way to customize the generated DataType/Model for complex Types in your API.
-Model filters implement the following interface:

-    public interface IModelFilter
-    {
-        void Apply(DataType model, DataTypeRegistry dataTypeRegistry, Type type);
-    }

 #### OperationFilter ####